Before you run a marathon, before your first long run, you need to have a training plan that will get you start line ready.

 How Many Weeks?

-If you are already a runner (running 3-4 times a week or averaging around 15 miles a week), you can usually be marathon ready using a standard 16 or 18 training training cycle.
+If you are already a runner (running 3-4 times a week or averaging around 15-25 miles a week), you can usually be marathon ready using a standard 16 or 18 week training cycle.

 If you are a newer runner, you can still start training for a marathon, but you should not (I repeat SHOULD NOT) pull a standard 18-week plan off the shelf and expect to be marathon-ready.

 A couch-to-marathon plan is doable (it’s basically what I did when I started running 20 years ago), you just have to adjust your timetable accordingly.
-Depending on where you are starting from, you should plan on adding an additional 3-6 months to a standard off-the-shelf training plan.
+Depending on where you are starting from, you should plan on adding an additional 3-6 months of base building to a standard off-the-shelf training plan.